 Use your contact’s first name and introduce yourself.
 Let the brand know that you follow them on social and compliment them on a recent campaign/product launch/partnership etc. Talk about your background and audience, and why you would love to work with their brand.
 Be sure to highlight what is about YOU that makes you a fantastic fit to help them.

+Don’t just copy and paste emails!
 If you have a specific collaboration in mind, be sure to mention that!
-Be specific in suggesting ideas of how you can work together instead of expecting the brand to give you them.
+It’s a good idea to be specific in suggesting ideas of how you can work together instead of expecting the brand to give you them.

 End with a call to action, like “I would love to send you my media kit and a proposal for review.”
 This means they need to respond to you!